revbayes/revbayes.github.io/developer/README.md

 Note that when implementing a new distribution, you will need to create .cpp and .h files in both the revlanguage directory and the core directory.
 For the language side, one of the most important things is the create distribution function (it converts user-arguments into calculations).
 Also, the getParameterRules function is important (to get the degrees of freedom & other things).

-Within your new distribution, you will need to implement function.
+Within your new distribution, you will need to include some functions.
 For example, each new distribution must have: the get class type, name, and help.
 Some of these you may not need to implement (if it's dictated by the parent class & is already present), but others you will need to implement within the distribution.

-Distributions have a prefexed DN (dag node), and all moves have previxed MV.
+Distributions have a prefexed DN (dag node), and all moves have a previxed MV (move).
 RevBayes takes the name within & creates the DN automatically, so be aware of this.

 Example for syntax purposes: the Beta Binomial Distribution